 - the public discourse and “zone of intolerance” about TWI, as seen in school board meetings, newspaper reports, and parent-run listservs (Dorner, 2011)

-More recently, colleagues and I (Cervantes-Soon, Dorner, et al., 2017) have reviewed research on two-way immersion education, critically pointing out that TWI programs do not always live up to their promise of equality, equal opportunity, and superior outcomes for all students and families.
+More recently, colleagues and I (Cervantes-Soon, Dorner, et al., 2017; Dorner & Cervantes-Soon, 2020; Palmer, et al., 2019) have reviewed research on two-way immersion education, critically pointing out that TWI programs do not always live up to their promise of equality, equal opportunity, and high achievement for all students and families.
+A summary of this research is included in this “e-brief” about two-way immersion bilingual education (2016).
+See also: